konrad-roguszewski/workshops/html&css/intro-to-rwd/README.md

 # Notes

 How to decide which unit to use?
 General rule of thumb:
 - Font-size = rem
 - Padding and margin = em
 - Widths = em or percentage
+- Border = px

+Main topics:
+- flexbox in general
+- justify-content & align-items (redistributing leftover empty space)
+- flex-direction (switching the main axis)
+- media queries
+- how to build (and style) a navigation